-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Town has no items which qualify to be separately presented as deferred outflows of resources.
+Currently, the Town has one type of item that qualifies for reporting in this category: deferred outflows related to Pensions.